 Salt Lake City Probation Violation Lawyer

-Utah criminal defense attorney Darwin Overson represents defendants throughout the Salt Lake City area.
+Salt Lake City criminal defense lawyer Darwin Overson represents defendants throughout the Salt Lake City area.
 If you have been charged with a crime or arrested for a probation violation, or parole violation talk to an attorney today.
 Never face the probation board alone if you were charged with a probation violation, or else you face the risk of being sent back to jail.
-Call (801) 733-1308 today for a free consultation on your case.
+Call (801) 758-2287 today for a free consultation on your case.